tnjnck/tnjnck.github.io/index.md

 ## About

-I do research at the [Center on Long-Term Risk](https://longtermrisk.org/).
+I am a researcher at the [Center on Long-Term Risk](https://longtermrisk.org/).
 My public work can be found on the [Effective Altruism Forum](https://forum.effectivealtruism.org/users/tristan-cook) and [LessWrong](https://lesswrong.com/users/tristan-cook).

 I am an aspiring [effective altruist](https://www.effectivealtruism.org/) and member of [Giving What We Can](https://www.givingwhatwecan.org).

 ## Contact